jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 <sup>_* The only difference between these layouts is that layout5.xml has the key MaximumBootBeepValue, value 64.
 It also has different PathMapID for SPDIFOut.
 To use S/PDIF with this motherboard however, you need to connect an expansion card, which I don't have, so I can't test it._</sup>

 ## What works?
 Almost everything works.
-Wifi and bluetooth (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep. ~~Both~~* one Ethernet ports, all USB ports (only some are enabled) including USB-C, all Audio ports.
+Wifi and bluetooth (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep.
+Both Ethernet ports, all USB ports (only some are enabled) including USB-C, all Audio ports.
 Sleep, AirDrop, Handoff, iMessage, FaceTime and other iServices.
 Only a [few minor things](#known-issues) does not work fully.

 <sup>_* I211-AT ethernet port stopped working after Monterey update.
 It shows up in Network settings, but can't connect to anything._</sup>

 ## Known issues
+- [ ] Continuity Camera does not work.

+<sup>_Have yet to debug why continuity camera does not work.
+Perhaps future drivers will solve issue?_</sup>

 - [ ] System hangs with Windows Memory integrity enabled.

 <sup>_Running dual OS system, macOS + Windows, enabling Device security > Memory integrity in Windows, system hangs during startup, at the BIOS logo.
 You will never get past the logo to the OpenCore boot picker.
 BE AWARE to not enabling this setting in Windows._</sup>